blog-banner

 “We have very high bandwidth use cases that require the ability to deliver performant reads and writes.
 With CockroachDB, we’ve never had to worry about any bottlenecks and have been impressed with its ability to scale as our customers generate tremendous amounts of data.” - Evan Fuller, Engineer

-Their second use case is an interactive analytics dashboard that uses CockroachDB as the backend because it can support a high volume of data ingestion.
+Their second use case is an interactive analytics dashboard that uses CockroachDB as the system of record because it can support a high volume of data ingestion.
 The data generated from Nightfall’s integrations with Google Drive, Slack, and other cloud apps can spread out among many different locations.
 Because CockroachDB functions as a single logical database they have a centralized place to host information even when they scale out their application to multiple regions.
 And because CockroachDB delivers high availability, their customers can always view/interact with their data.

 Like the API gateway, this is not just a read-only use case because of the interactivity element.
 Users can take action on what they see in the dashboard and respond to alerts.
 They pull analytics straight from CockroachDB and use change data capture (CDC) to write to S3.
 CDC ensures that they are providing the correct data for their customers.